 - Outline the recordkeeping requirements and best practices for Federal grants;

-- Distinguish between allowable and unallowable costs; and,
+- Distinguish between allowable and unallowable costs;

 This webinar series is intended for all grants management professionals.
-Whether you are new to the world of Federal grants or are an experienced member of the grant-funded community, this webinar series will provide useful information to assist you in meeting your grants management duties.
+Whether you are new to the world of Federal grants or are an experienced member of the grant-funded community, this webinar series will provide information to assist you in meeting your grants management duties.